stanford-policylab/opp/py/data_readme_template.md

   duplicates, it appears as though there is one row per person per incident

 ## Little Rock, AR
+**Data notes**:
+- lat/lng data doesn't appear totally accurate, there are ~18k lat/lngs that
+  were coerced to NA because they all equalled "-1.79769313486232E+308"
-- Data is deduplicated on date, time, location, race, sex, and officer name
+- Data is deduplicated on date, time, lat, lng, race, sex, and officer name, reducing the number of records by ~30.6%
 - Data consists only of citations

 ## Statewide, AZ